std.vector and the generic std.map

 Section titled “Ownership summary”- Both collections own their heap buffers.

-vec_freeandmap_freerelease the buffers only. - A collection built on the heap with
+vec_freeandmap_freerelease the buffers only.map_freealso releases the map’s internal insertion order record, which you never touch directly. - A collection built on the heap with

-alloc(...)needs a secondfreefor the struct itself, as in the examples above. - The map does not copy or free its key strings; the caller keeps ownership of them, and they must outlive the map.
+alloc(...)needs a secondfreefor the struct itself, as in the examples above. - The map does not copy or free a string key; the caller keeps ownership of it, and it must outlive the map.
+A scalar key, an integer or a

 For the rest of the standard library, see /stdlib/overview/.